GrowGardens.ai

 Can I plant tomatoes directly in the ground in May in Philadelphia?

-Yes, May is a safe time to transplant tomato seedlings outdoors after the last frost risk has passed.
+Yes, May is generally safe to transplant tomatoes outdoors after the last frost date, provided soil temperatures are warm enough.

 How often should I water container plants in May?

-What herbs grow well when planted in May in Philadelphia?
+What vegetables should I avoid planting in May in Philadelphia?

 Next steps